Instagram Model Lexi Kai Flaunts Cleavage In Low-Cut Bodysuit While Under Quarantine

 “Love all these pictures beautiful,” a female fan commented.

 As previously covered by The Inquisitr, Lexi showed fans an at-home workout in a post last month.
-She was joined by her mother and the duo performed several exercises to strengthen their legs from the comfort of their home.
+She was joined by her mother as the duo performed several exercises to strengthen their legs from the comfort of their own home.